RZMTL/rzssmtl/Apocalypse Girls Ch 4.md

 "She might be working for someone," Hildea suggested.

-"There seem to be many people who dislike the role of the 'Featherrun sisters,'" Sithonia remarked.
+"There seem to be many people who dislike the role of the 'Featherrun sisters,'" Saria remarked.

 Saria and Hildea joined hands and supplemented Sithonia's opinion.
 With a half-closed eye in response to their accurate observations, Sithonia nodded towards Ornia.